jwodder/advent350/README.txt

 translate the original PDP-10 Fortran[2] directly into something that worked.
 Some time later, here we are.

-I have tried to make this translation be as true to the original as possible (in end behavior, not internal logic, at least).
+I have tried to make this translation be as true to the original as reasonably possible (in end behavior, not internal logic, at least).
 The biggest change is that there is now a "> " prompt for input, and, of course, the letters aren't all uppercase.
 Games are saved to ordinary files (~/.adventure by default, though you can supply a different filename to the "save" command) and can be resumed later either with the "resume" (or "restore" or "restart" or "load") command during play or by specifying the name of the save file on the command line.
 Additionally, as the time-sharing mechanics (delays before restarting a saved game, only allowing games during specific hours, and being able to bypass or reconfigure this behavior through maintenance/wizard mode) are unnecessary and likely to get in the way on modern computers, they can be omitted (or included) by not defining (or defining) ADVMAGIC in advconfig.h before compiling.
 If you opt to use these features (or even if you don't), a program named 'frawd' is included for passing one of the steps in wizard authentication; for passing the other steps, see wizard.txt.

 Anyway, enjoy!